Open In Colab

 [ ]:

-Try plotting the ['e_RMS'] data vs ['CPU'], again on log-log axes, for all four methods.
-You should find that RATTLE and MTS (with n_mts=10) give fairly similar performance to each other, as measured this way; both are better than the non-MTS springs program, and worse than the special MILC SHAKE algorithm.
+Try plotting the ['eRMS'] data vs ['CPU'], again on log-log axes, for all four methods.
+You should find that RATTLE and multiple timesteps (with n_mts=10) give fairly similar performance to each other, as measured this way; both are better than the single-step springs program, and worse than the special MILC SHAKE algorithm.
 Of course, more generally, this kind of comparison is dependent on the system studied, and on some of the parameters chosen.

 [ ]: